 - Items for the wellbeing of family members with special needs

 See that domestic animals are safe or bring them to a service centre for people in a disaster if that is allowed.

 Advise family or friends, as well as municipal officials, of where you intend to take shelter.

-Consult the list of disasters for which assistance may be payable (in French only) and the financial assistance and compensation program (in French only).
+See the list of disasters for which assistance may be payable (French only) and information about the financial assistance program.